 The evaluation findings (section F.7) highlighted the importance of bringing a clear conceptualisation of 'successful' climate change adaptation to CCA mainstreaming work.
-The effective championing of climate adaptive development - in which development cooperation and CCA are fully integrated - requires ensuring that it is properly monitored and evaluated, and that continuous learning is supported as a core component of adaptive development and to help guard against maladaptation.
-Yet without a clear conceptualisation of successful adaptation, MEL for CCA is hampered.
+The effective championing of climate adaptive development - in which development cooperation and CCA are fully integrated - requires ensuring that it is properly monitored and evaluated, and that continuous learning is supported as a core component of adaptive development and to against maladaptation. help guard Yet without а clear conceptualisation of successful adaptation, MEL for CCA is hampered.